 Is it safe to cook raw chicken directly in pasta sauce?

-Yes, it’s safe to cook raw chicken in pasta sauce, as long as the chicken reaches an internal temperature of at least 165°F (74°C).
-Cooking the chicken in the sauce allows it to absorb flavor, but it’s essential to monitor the temperature carefully to avoid undercooking.
-Using a food thermometer is the best way to ensure safety and achieve perfect results.
+Yes, it’s safe to cook raw chicken in pasta sauce as long as it reaches an internal temperature of 165°F (74°C).
+Many people ask, “Can you cook raw chicken in pasta sauce without pre-cooking it?”
+The answer is yes!
+Cooking raw chicken in sauce allows it to absorb flavor, but to ensure safety, always use a food thermometer to check for doneness.

 How long does it take to cook raw chicken in sauce?